oiagorodrigues/oiagorodrigues/README.md

 #### Better score and contributors:

-- 🔭 I’m currently working as a Frontend Developer on a health company using React (React 18, Hooks, React Query, Router Dom, Redux Tools, Material Ui, Chakra UI)
+- 🔭 I’m currently working as a Senior Frontend Engineer on a leading cannabis marketplace in the USA using Vue, Vue Query, Tailwind, Django, Github Actions, React Native.
-- 🌱 I’m currently learning more about Java, Spring Boot, Nodejs, Nestjs, React Native and Flutter.

 ### OpenSource projects that I contribute